-We know, we know: there’s too much choice these days.
+We know, we know: there’s too much choice on streaming services these days.
 You can’t just sit down and watch a movie because there are too many to choose from, so you just spend hours scrolling through potential films and then go to bed.

 Not now, you don’t – everything on this list is worth watching.
 And we know, because we’ve watched them all.
 The lengths we go to keep you guys happy, eh…

-Of course to watch best things to watch on Amazon Prime Video here you’ll need an Amazon Prime Video subscription.
+Of course to watch the best things on Amazon Prime Video, you’ll need an Amazon Prime Video subscription.
 Come on, you didn’t think it was going to be free, did you?

 You’re also going to need a player that supports it.
 Take your pick from any of the following: Roku players, Google Chromecast, Sony PlayStation, Microsoft Xbox and of course Amazon Fire TV and Amazon Fire Stick.
 Or maybe you have the Prime Video app built into your smart TV.
 You’re in a good place to check out the best things to watch on Amazon Prime Video.

 Got Netflix too?
 Then you’ll want to check out our 40 best movies and TV shows on Netflix UK and New on Netflix UK lists.

 Edge of Tomorrow